Suspect SV BH Suspect #5: Power Trip

 Impostering

-is a Social Media Contributoris a Forum Moderatoris a Top Community Contributoris a Metagame Resource Contributoris a Tiering Contributoris a Top Contributor
+is a Social Media Contributoris a Forum Moderatoris a Top Community Contributoris a Top Metagame Resource Contributoris a Tiering Contributoris a Top Contributor

 Moderator